pollfish/docs/ios.md

 #### **6.2.2 `.requestUUID(String)`**

-Sets a unique id to identify a user and be passed through server-to-server callbacks.
+Sets a pass-through param to be receive via the server-to-server callbacks.
 You can read more on how to retrieve this param through the callbacks <a href="https://www.pollfish.com/docs/s2s">here</a>.

 <br/>